B. A. Mohiddin

-Bajpe Abdul Khader Mohiddin (5 May 1938 – 10 July 2018) was an Indian politician and community activist in Beary.
-In 1978, he was elected as a member of the Legislative Assembly in India from the Barnwal constituency.
-Mohiddin was also a member of the Legislative Council from 1990 to 2002.
+Bajpe Abdul Khader Mohiddin (5 May 1938 – 10 July 2018) was an Indian politician and community activist in the Beary Community.
+In 1978, he was elected as a member of the Legislative Assembly in India from the Bantwal constituency.
+Mohidin was also a Member of the Legislative Council from 1990 to 2002.
 Mohiddin was also the 'chief whip' in the Legislative Council from 1994 to 1995.
 He later went on to become the Minister for Higher Education and Industry, under Chief Minister J. H. Patel, from 1995 to 1999.
 In 2016, Mohiddin was recognized by the state government for his service with the Devaraj Urs award.
 He was also awarded 'Beary of the Century' by Beary's Welfare Association, Bangalore.

 A biography of Mohiddin called Nannolagina Naanu was released on 20 July 2018 by the Chief minister of Karnataka, Siddaramaia.
 An English translation of Nannolagina Naanu "The I Within Me"was released on 1 May 2019.